-Bangladesh has three international standard seaports which are playing lively roles in doing import-export trade that resulted economic growth of the country.
+Bangladesh has three international standard seaports who are playing lively roles in doing import-export trade that resulted economic growth of the country.
 Mention that country is renowned for readymade garments export to earn foreign exchange and fuel import to mitigate the energy demand of industry, transport and domestics household usages endlessly.
-In addition, off-docks, ICD (inland container depot), IRD (inland river terminal), and RICT (riverine inland container terminal) are available all over the country.
-In order to manage and operate the imported fuel oil via ports, BPC [6] has good network of rail, road and waterways that comprises railhead depots, riverine depots also inland oil depots as integrated supply chain to serve the nation prestigiously.
+In addition, off-docks, Inland Container Depot- ICD, Inland River Terminal, and Riverine Inland Container Terminal-RICT are available all over the country.
+In order to manage and operate the imported fuel oil via ports, BPC [26-31] has good network of rail, road and waterways that comprises railhead depots, riverine depots also inland oil depots as integrated supply chain to serve the nation prestigiously.
 Here, most of the cargo and containers are performing for Bangladesh only with the limited edition of serving India, Nepal and Bhutan regionally.
-Details of the ports and fuel handling facilities are described in bellows.
+Details of the ports and fuel handling facilities are described in bellows: